j-wyllie/DBMS/doc/design_decisions.md

 was explored but found to be less readable to a user.
 * GSON library chosen for helping handle JSON related functions.

+## Code Style
+We agreed to conform to the Google Style Guide for Java with the exception of 4 spaces instead of 2 for indentation and 8 spaces instead of 4 for continuation.

 ## Testing
 ###Setters & Getters
 * If a setter/getter performs no additional functionality above simply adjusting or retrieving a